CSolution Project Structure

 Test Case Project

-Modern software design mandates for test-driven development that utilizes DevOps or CI principals.
+Modern software design mandates for test-driven development that utilize DevOps or CI principals.
 Simulation models such as the Arm Virtual Hardware (AVH) FVP allow test automation without target hardware.

-However, in some cases test should be also performed physical hardware.
-A test case project may therefore contain targets for simulation and physical hardware.
-The csolution project format allows to combine multiple test projects that validate different parts of the application.
+However, in some cases, tests should also be performed on physical hardware.
+A test case project may, therefore, contain targets for simulation and physical hardware.
+The csolution project format allows multiple test projects to be combined to validate different parts of the application.

 solution: